 As part of our Public Awareness Program, we are committed to informing and educating you about the presence of pipelines in your community and how to work safely around them.

 Read on to find out about our operations, safety practices, and how you can help prevent damage to underground infrastructure in your area.
-We all play an important role in pipeline

 About Pembina U.S.